 We commission big data studies to understand how young people communicate online about their mental and emotional wellbeing and what drivers and barriers they see to wellbeing.
 We see the majority of conversations taking place on message boards and topical sites and not on Social Media.
-Youth define wellness as physical, emotional and social wellbeing and express a need to speak unfiltered about their experience - and when feeling better to give back to support others.
 So far we commissioned three big data studies:

-- Drivers, barriers, needs and attitudes towards Mental and emotional wellbeing in youths and young adults facing serious or chronic illness (Culturintel, 2018) - Youth perception of wellness/wellbeing, mental health and self-help and self care (Culturintel, 2020) - Drivers, barriers, needs and attitudes towards Mental and emotional wellbeing in youths and young adults in the cities of Soacha and Pereira in Colombia (planned, Culturintel, 2021)
+- Drivers, barriers, needs and attitudes towards Mental and emotional wellbeing in youths and young adults facing serious or chronic illness (Culturintel, 2018) - Youth perception of wellness/wellbeing, mental health and self-help and self care (Culturintel, 2020) - Drivers, barriers, needs and attitudes towards Mental and emotional wellbeing in youths and young adults in the cities of Soacha and Pereira in Colombia (Culturintel, 2021)